Yu Ge, Ruibin tuning

 15. Music and lyrics with tentative translation (QQJC I/218-222)

-The original Chinese lyrics are as follows (they can also be seen under 漁歌); they are paired to the music following a largely syllabic formula, but there is no existing commentary on how or even whether they were ever actually sung.
-Punctuation here largely follows that in this .pdf file (from Zha Guide 200 [724]), but the line by line arrangement below follows the phrasing of my musical interpretation, which generally but not completely follows the rhyme scheme.
+The original Chinese lyrics are as follows (the original preface and section titles can be seen under 漁歌).
+The lyrics are paired to the music following a largely syllabic formula, but there is no existing commentary on how or even whether they were ever actually sung.
+Although the punctuation here largely follows that in this .pdf file (from Zha Guide 200 [724]), the line by line arrangement below follows the phrasing of my musical interpretation as reflected by my revised transcription.
+This, in turn, generally but not completely follows the rhyme scheme.
 Repeated punctuation marks such as , , mean that there were instructions for the previous musical phrase to be repeated; it is not clear whether it was intended that the lyrics also be repeated.

 (Note added 30 December 2024: As discussed here, silkqin.com got started so that I could document my reconstruction work in a way that allowed me easily to search what I had done.
 This is one reason why there is quite a bit of Chinese on the site that has not been translated - it awaits translation when I have the time and knowledge to do it properly.
-I originally put the following lyrics for Yu Ge here only in Chinese to help me better understand what I was reconstructing and then playing.
-Now here for the first time I am using ChatGPT for translation, in part to give me an even better idea, but also to help convey to others something of the meaning of the lyrics.
-So although the following translation should not be considered as a fully developed rendition, it does give a pretty good idea.
-Of course, improvements are always welcome.)
+I originally put the following lyrics for Yu Ge here only in Chinese to better remind me of the general meaning of what I was reconstructing and then playing.
+Now here for the first time I am using ChatGPT to help with translation: it does an amazing job with classical Chinese but can also make bad mistakes so must be thoroughly checked.
+This has led to some revisions in my musical interpretation and also hopefully will help convey to others something of relationwhip between the music and these lyrics.)

 1. 瀟湘水雲